abhinav7693ngh/Domes.js/README.md

 > We have used our own Max/Min Binary Heap in implementing the Max/Min Priority Queue which is in turn an Array impelmentation of Heap.

-> ***Keep in mind while using this, that you can only give priority in number format apart from Infinity/-Infinity***
+> ***Keep in mind while using this, you can only give priority only in number format apart from Infinity/-Infinity***

 > *All values are accepted to store apart from undefined/null.*